-- 1.2 Registration fees are set by the KPMHA Executive Committee on an annual basis. - 1.3 KPMHA will hold a registration beginning in March or April for the following September season start up.
-Registrations received after these dates may be charged a late registration fee, as determined by the KPMHA Executive.
-New members registering late are exempt. - a) All cheques must be payable to KPMHA. - b) All NSF cheques shall result in the following: - I. Payment of a \$25.00 surcharge - II.
-Ten (10) business days to replace the payment with cash, money order or certified cheque - c) Failure to comply will result in the following: - I. Suspension of ice privileges until payment is received - II.
+- a) Incomplete registrations will not be held longer than 7 days - b) Complete registration includes payment - c) All cheques must be payable to KPMHA - d) All NSF cheques shall result in the following: - I. Payment of a \$25.00 surcharge - II.
+Ten (10) business days to replace the payment with e-transfer, money order or certified cheque - e) Failure to comply will result in the following: - I. Suspension of ice privileges until payment is received - II.
 Member will not be "in good standing" - 1.4 Registration fees do not include the cost of tournaments, extra ice or other team related expenses.
-Competitive fees may not include the costs of game officials. - 1.5 The registration fee is due on dates determined by KPMHA Executive. - Players trying out for rep will be charged a non-refundable try-out fee set annually by KPMHA Executive and any additional Competitive fees will be charged after player placement has been confirmed.
-Final Competitive fees are due and payable on a date set by the Executive. - 1.7 All players and team officials must be covered by BCAHA liability insurance, with a mutual aid number before going on the ice or the player's bench.
-KPMHA Registrar will notify Divisional Coordinators with lists of players and team officials who are covered prior to any ice usage. - Prior to September 1, refunds will be provided for the full registration amount, less the cost of mutual aid (if applicable), and an administration fee of \$20 (except for players making a Junior, Minor Midget, Major Midget, Co-operative Tier 1 team or a Zone team ).
-After September 1st, refunds will be pro-rated based on a 7-month season (September-March), under the following guidelines:
+Competitive fees do not include the costs of game officials. - 1.5 The registration fee is due on dates determined by the Board of Directors. - Players trying out for competitive teams will be charged a non-refundable try-out fee set annually by the Board of Directors.
+After July 1 there will be a \$50.00 increase to the rep tryout fee. - Any additional Competitive fees will be charged after player placement has been confirmed.
+Final Competitive fees are due and payable on a date set by the Board of Directors.
+No player is allowed on the ice if their competitive fee has not been paid on time.
+The following late fees will apply on all competitive fees not paid on time: